roman380/gdcl.co.uk-mpeg4/readme.md

 These are based on [filters by Geraint Davies](http://www.gdcl.co.uk/mpeg4/) (info at gdcl dot co dot uk) enhanced by Roman Ryltsov (roman at alax dot info).

+The repository contains pre-built DLLs [here](_Bin), as well as DLLs packaged into [installer](_Bin/GDCL-MPEG4CodecSetup.exe).

 ## Build Notes

 In order to successfully build the solution/projects, baseclasses directory from Windows SDK needs to be copied as a subdirectory in solution file directory.

+Current version of the project is supposed to be built by Visual Studio 2019.
+It should be fairly easy to build with earlier versions of toolset as well.

 ## Update History

+### Jun 2015 - Jan 2020

+Sporadic updates (see commit and issue history for details), including:

+- added support for MP3 audio track within MP4 file (in multiplexer)
+- stability improvements
+- installer

+If you are interested, you might also check out branches that might hold long going changes in progress.

 ### 05 Jun 2015